LGBTQ history in Turkey: 2010s

-During the protests new queer organizations were created, allowing them to participate more actively in the political life and to create larger networks with national and international organizations.
+During the protests new queer organizations were created, allowing them to participate more actively in politics and to create larger networks with national and international organizations.
 Queer groups were founded even within some political parties, such as the People's Democratic Party and the Peace and Democracy Party.
 Moreover, a new polyclinic for queers and sex workers was established in Istanbul.

-Under AKP's rule, state repression became more intense.
+Under the AKP's rule, state repression became more intense.
 In 2014 the pride march counted more than 100,000 participants, making it one of the biggest pride marches in Southeastern Europe, and politicians of the main opposition parties, CHP and BDP, lent their support to the demonstration.
 As a consequence, the following year, Turkish authorities stopped and the annual pride parade in Istanbul through violence, making use of tear gas, rubber bullets and water cannons against the marchers.

 The following years, the authorities continued banning Istanbul Pride and, in 2017, the Ankara Governor's Office banned the German embassy's LGBT Film Festival.
 A couple of months later, on November 17, they also banned all the films, exhibitions and events related to LGBTQ+, because of "public sensitivities".
 On November 19, two days later, two LGBTQ+ organizations said they would launch a legal process against the decision.

 In 2018, the Istanbul Pride parade was banned for the fourth year in a row.
 Despite the ban, the organizers chose to march anyway, but Turkish police clashed with the crowd, using plastic bullets and tear gas to break them apart.
 The authorities banned in Ankara the screening of the movie Pride, a 2014 comedy-drama with LGBTQ+ themes, claiming it put at risk public safety.
-The pride march was banned in Andana too, over "possible incitement of hatred and hostility" among people.
+The pride march was banned in Adana too, over "possible incitement of hatred and hostility" among people.

-In 2019, the ban of the Pride Parade in Istanbul was renovated.
-The opposition Member of the Grand National Assembly Sezgin Tanrıkulu of the CHP lodged a parliamentary question to the Vice President of Turkey Fuat Oktay asking for an explanation.
+The Pride Parade was again banned in Istanbul in 2019.
+An opposition Member of the Grand National Assembly, Sezgin Tanrıkulu of the CHP, lodged a parliamentary question to the Vice President of Turkey Fuat Oktay asking for an explanation.
 He also asked how many members of the LGBTQ+ community were killed in the last 17 years, the amount of time passed since AKP firstly won the elections.
 On June 29, hundreds of people chose to march despite the ban and were met with tear gas, pepper gas and plastic bullets from the police.